This is a comprehensive guide on how to start an online school successfully in 2022.

 Once you’ve decided on the monetization and the content models for your online school, it’s time to start creating your courses.

 If you’ve decided to host your own courses, you’ll need to know how to build them.
-The reality is, creating a course isn’t that complicated, but there are some things you should know.
+The reality is, creating an online course isn’t that complicated, but there are some things you should know.

 Decide Your Course Topic